 Students classified as non-residents by the residency determination date each semester or term are subject to non-resident tuition.
-Students classified as International Students (have an F1 or J-1 visa) are subject to International Student tuition.
-For the 2010-2011 academic year, tuition is set at \$154 per unit, plus \$26 per unit enrollment fee for non-resident and international students.
+Students classified as International Students (have an F-1 or J-1 visa) are subject to International Student tuition.
+For the 2011-2012 academic year, tuition is set at \$155 per units, plus a